telehash/TMesh/TMesh.md

 * try to keep soft/hard neighbor lists minimum but reliable, quiesce shrinks size of each
 * send packet for a mote directly to it, and then fallback to one known neighbor, then to the local leader
-* any hard knock handshake must also be repeated as a short knock
+* any hard knock handshake must also be repeated as a soft knock
-* lost mode when all link state is lost, local leaders must help by sending handshake knocks on a common encoder-defined channel for them to resync
+* lost mode is when all link state is lost or all epochs expired, local leaders must help by sending handshake knocks on a common encoder-defined channel for them to resync
+  * begin listening for any hard knock handshakes, generate link id and sync to it then handshake there
+  * if sleepy, only listen on the lost schedule
+  * local leaders are required to hard knock per epoch on the lost schedule
 * resource based routing, highest resource gets undelivered packets
 * highest leader for the whole mesh is responsible for mapping the full mesh, collecting undelivered’s and re-routing them
 * natural pooling around local resources, neighborhoods